-In July 2021, the Company entered into an agreement with FuFu Technology Limited ("BitFuFu"), subsequently amended in September 2021, for the purchase of digital mining hardware and other equipment to the Company.
+In July 2021, the Company entered into an agreement with FuFu Technology Limited (the "BitFuFu Agreement"), subsequently amended in September 2021, for the purchase of digital mining hardware and other equipment to the Company.
+In October 2021, the BitFuFu Agreement was assigned to Ethereal Tech PTE.
 The Company has committed to purchase 60,000 machines for an aggregate value of \$305.7 million through December 2022.
-As of June 30, 2022, the Company had payments of \$107.0 million to BitFuFu for purchase of machines which began delivery in January 2022 and continue through the remainder of 2022.
-The prepayments and payment of total purchase price are not refundable, save as otherwise mutually agreed by the parties.
-The remaining amount of \$198.7 million is payable over the next four months.
-The Company is currently in discussions with BitFuFu to modify such agreement and has proposed rescheduling the unfunded machines.
-The timing of any future deliveries with respect to the 60,000-unit purchase order are expected to be impacted by these discussions, and further payments on the contract are not currently expected to be made as originally scheduled.
+As of September 30, 2022, the Company has made payments of \$107.0 million for the BitFuFu Agreement for purchase of machines which began delivery in January 2022 and continues through the remainder of 2022.
+The payments are not refundable, save as otherwise mutually agreed by the parties.